robotframework/SeleniumLibrary/docs/SeleniumLibrary-6.1.0rc2.rst

 Edge webdriver under Linux
 --------------------------
-The executable path to the edge browser has been changed (`#1698`_) so as to support both Windows and Linux/Unix/MacOSes.
+The executable path to the edge browser has been changed (`#1698`_) so as to support both Windows and Linux/Unix/MacOS OSes.
 One should not notice any difference under Windows but under Linux/*nix one will no longer get an error message saying the Windows executable is missing.

 Bug fixes